Continuing Medical Education (CME)

 Amedco is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

-Physicians seeking ABIM MOC points must complete the CME evaluation and the MOC evaluation by Monday, July 17, 2017.
+Physicians seeking ABIM and/or ABP MOC points must complete the CME and MOC evaluation by Tuesday, June 5, 2018.
 Requests for MOC after this date will not be honored.
-The MOC evaluation is included in the CME evaluation that will be emailed to all attendees, and will remain live until Monday, July 17, 2017.
+The MOC evaluation is included in the CME evaluation.

-MOC points will be reported to the ABIM and ABP by Thursday, July 20, 2017 for attendees who successfully complete the MOC evaluation.
+MOC Points will be reported to the ABIM and ABP by the end of June 2018 for attendees who successfully complete the MOC evaluation.

-This 1 1/2 day course will offer didactic lectures in 6 topic areas relevant to mid-level hepatology professionals.
-A breakout session titled Preventative Health Strategies in the Outpatient Management of Cirrhosis will feature a small, interactive discussion with session organizers and networking opportunities with other attendees.
+This 1-1/2 day course will offer didactic lectures in 6 topic areas relevant to mid-level hepatology professionals.
+Two breakout sessions titled Preventative Health Strategies in Cirrhosis and Prevention of Re-Hospitalizations in Patients with Decompensated Cirrhosis will feature small, interactive discussions with session organizers and networking opportunities with other attendees.

 Upon completion of this activity, learners will be able to:

-This activity was planned in the context of the following ACGMD/IOM/IPEC competencies: Patient-centered Care, Work in Interdisciplinary Teams, Quality Improvement, Practice Based Learning and Improvement, Cognitive Expertise, Patient Care, and Medical Knowledge.
+This activity was planned in the context of the following ACGME/IOM/IPEC competencies: Patient-centered Care, Work in Interdisciplinary Teams, Evidence-based Practice, Quality Improvement, Practice Based Learning and Improvement, Cognitive Expertise, Patient Care and Medical Knowledge.

 Any support by grants for this activity will be disclosed in the program syllabus.